 \subsection{Estimation}

 The parameter vector to be estimated is high-dimensional: $\theta =\left( W_{12},\dots ,W_{N,N-1},\rho ,\gamma ,\beta \right) ^{\prime }\in \mathbb{R} ^{m}$, where $m=N\left( N-1\right) +3$ and $W_{ij}$ is the $(i,j)$-th element of the $N\times N$ social interactions matrix $W_{0}$.
-To be clear, in a network with $N$ individuals, there are $N(N-1)$ potential interactions because individuals could interact with everyone else but herself (which would violate Assumption A1).
-As a consequence, even with a modest $N$, there are many more parameters to estimate and $m$ is large.
-For example, a network with $N=50$ implies more than two thousand parameters to estimate.
-While we consider $N$ (and thus $m$) is fixed, we still refer to $\theta$ as high-dimensional.
+To be clear, in a network with $N$ individuals, there are $N(N-1)$ potential interactions because an individual could interact with everyone else but herself (which would violate Assumption A1).
+As a consequence, even with a modest $N$, there are many more parameters to estimate, and $m$ is large.
+For example, a network with $N=50$ implies more than 2,000 parameters to estimate.
+While we consider $N$ (and thus $m$) fixed, we still refer to $\theta$ as high-dimensional.
 OLS estimation requires $m\ll NT(\Rightarrow N\ll T)$, so many more time periods than individuals: a requirement often met in finance data sets ( \citealp{vanVliet2018}) or in other fields (see, e.g., Section 4.2 in \citealp{rothenhausler2015}).
-Instead, to estimate a large number of parameters with limited data we utilize high-dimensional estimation methods, that are the focus of a rapidly growing literature.
-However, the identification results presented in Section \ref{sec:Identification} apply more broadly and irrespective of the estimation procedure.
+Instead, to estimate a large number of parameters with limited data, we utilize high-dimensional estimation methods, which are the focus of a rapidly growing literature.